-Scott Molnar asked for clarification regarding the sale of the building and how it relates to a rental use.
-Attorney Davis clarified that the property will be a typical family dwelling and the end goal is to resell the property.
-Vice Chair Condon asked how the meeting with DOT went and Mr. Eggleston explained that they are looking at the situation and the parking issues in relation to this property and he will be meeting with them the following week.
-Vice Chair Condon clarified that the ZBA has reviewed the plan and the proposed changes and how this plan has met and the applicant has made the necessary changes that accommodated the concerns of the ZBA, the parking has been the same for this home, the flow of the water has continuously been an issue for this property and is flowing currently right into the lake.
+Scott Molnar asked for clarification regarding the sale of the property and how it relates to a rental use.
+Attorney Davis, representing the Applicant, clarified that the property will be a typical family dwelling and the end goal is to resell the property.
+Vice Chair Condon asked how the meeting with DOT, (regarding parking) went and Mr. Eggleston explained that they are looking at the situation and the parking issues in relation to this property and he will be meeting with DOT the following week.
+Vice Chair Condon clarified for the record, that the ZBA has reviewed the plans and the proposed changes and that the applicant has made necessary changes that addressed some of the concerns of the ZBA.
+The parking has been the same for this home, the flow of the water has continuously been an issue for this property and is flowing currently right into the lake.
 The new septic system that is being proposed will prevent any damage that the current septic is causing.
-The home has been neglected and the health, safety and welfare of the lake will be improved with the new applicants’ changes.
-The concerns of the ZBA have been addressed and modified to accommodate all the concerns.
+The home has been neglected and the health, safety and welfare of the lake will be improved with the new applicants’ proposed plan and changes.
+Some concerns of the ZBA have been addressed and/or modified.
 Member Tucker asked about the drainage and how it would be modified by the plan.
-Mr. Eggleston explains that depending on the final outcome of the DOT the existing driveway will have a maintained ditch and there will be no change from what has been on the Rhapsody side of the property.
-DOT will look at the proposed drainage plan.
+Mr. Eggleston explains that depending on the final outcome of the DOT, the existing driveway will have a maintained ditch and there will be no change from what has been on the Rapasadi side of the property.
+The DOT will look at the proposed drainage plan.
 Member Ketchum asked about the parking plan and how the existing parking is legally acceptable and if parking isn’t provided then the septic may be in danger.
 Mr. Eggleston explained that if the DOT doesn’t approve the plan then the parking will be re-addressed.
-Vice Chair Condon explained that if it does get approved through DOT then there would need to be a barrier protecting the Septic.
-Member Ketchum asked about the large rocks and how they plan to get them to the area.
+Vice Chair Condon explained that if it does get approved through DOT then there would need to be a barrier protecting the septic.
+Member Ketchum asked about the large rocks and how they plan to get them to the lakeshore area.
 Mr. Eggleston said there are several methods and the work would be done on a temporary road prior to the leech field and or by barge.
 Vice Chair Condon said that the Planning Board will address the actual process that is necessary.

 Wherefore, a motion was made by Vice Chair Condon and seconded by Member Ketchum to re-open the public hearing.
 The Board having been polled resulted in the unanimous affirmation of said motion.